ferranSanchezLlado/dynamic-list/README.md

 While Dynamic List provides a powerful and flexible solution, it's essential to be aware of the following limitations:

 - **Trait Implementation Requirement:** To leverage the full functionality of the list, it's necessary for the values in the list to implement the required traits.
-Attempting to call trait methods on types that don't implement them will result in compilation errors that are hard to understand.
-However, with the future introduction of trait specialization in Rust, this limitation may be mitigated, allowing for more versatile trait implementations.
-For example, it would be possible to define a default value all types excluding the ones you are interested.
+Attempting to call trait methods on types that don't implement them will result in compilation errors that might be challenging to decipher.
+However, with the anticipated introduction of trait specialization in Rust, this limitation may be mitigated, allowing for more versatile trait implementations.
+For instance, the ability to define a default value for all types except the ones specifically of interest could become possible.
+It's worth noting that trait implementation in arrays is currently more complex to achieve.
 - **Heap Allocation:** Currently, elements in the list are allocated on the heap.
-Although this allows the possibility of avoiding the need to clone values in the list.
-If heap allocation is a concern, an alternative implementation allowing for single-directional allocation could be considered.
+While this approach enables avoiding the need to clone values in the list, it introduces potential concerns related to heap allocation.
+If heap allocation is a critical consideration for your use case, you may want to explore alternative implementations that allow for single-directional allocation, potentially reducing the impact on memory management.
+It's important to note that this limitation doesn't apply to the array-based implementation, which stores elements consecutively in a byte array  (which can be stored in the stack).

 ## License 📄